 These symptoms are partly a result of the overabundance of male hormones that come with PCOS.

 “The name is descriptive of the very small, inactive cysts that are numerous in the ovaries,” Dr. Fernandez said.
 “They look like strings of pearls.”

-These cysts are fluid-filled sacs called follicles.
-In a patient not suffering from PCOS, these sacs would break open during ovulation, allowing the egg to be released into the fallopian tube.
-But, in women with PCOS, the sac never matures nor breaks and the follicle remains.
-Ovulation does not occur and the menstrual cycle does not take place.
+Typically, these fluid-filled sacs, called follicles, break open during ovulation, releasing the egg into the fallopian tube.
+But, in women with PCOS, the sac never matures or breaks, and the follicle remains, preventing ovulation.